paolocaminiti/incremental-dom-jsonml/README.md

 [http://www.jsonml.org/](http://www.jsonml.org/) may also be a source of related usefull infos.

-BTW the library plays just fine with [Redux](https://github.com/rackt/redux), an exmaple is coming.
+BTW the library plays just fine with [Redux](https://github.com/rackt/redux), an example is coming.

+Browser compatibility is just the same as Incremental DOM itself, which by now seems to target IE9.

 ### Opinions